TimeSpan.ParseExact Method (String, String, IFormatProvider)

 At least one of the days, hours, minutes, or seconds components in input is outside its valid range.

-The formatProvider parameter is an IFormatProvider implementation that provides culture-specific information about the format of the returned string.
+The formatProvider parameter is an IFormatProvider implementation that provides culture-specific information about the format of the returned string if the format string used to parse input is a standard format string.
 The formatProvider parameter can be any of the following:

 A CultureInfo object that represents the culture whose formatting conventions are to be reflected in the returned string.
 The DateTimeFormatInfo object returned by the CultureInfo.DateTimeFormat property defines the formatting of the returned string.

 A DateTimeFormatInfo object that defines the formatting of the returned string.

 If formatProvider is a null reference (Nothing in Visual Basic), the DateTimeFormatInfo object that is associated with the current culture is used.